 “Full funding” is a financial aid package for full-time students that includes full tuition remission as well as an annual stipend or salary during the entire program, which for Master’s degrees is usually 1-2 years.
 Funding usually comes with the expectation that students will teach or complete research in their field of study.
-Not all universities fully-fund their doctoral students, which is why researching the financial aid offerings of many different programs, including small and lesser-known schools both in the U.S. and abroad, is essential.
+Not all universities fully fund their doctoral students, which is why researching the financial aid offerings of many different programs, including small and lesser-known schools both in the U.S. and abroad, is essential.

-The ProFellow database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.
+The ProFellow Database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.

-Would you like to receive the full list of more than 500+ fully funded programs in 40 disciplines?
+Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

 (Newfoundland and Labrador, Canada): Memorial University offers competitive funding packages to academically eligible full-time graduate students, both Canadian and international, in all eligible research programs.
 Funding: MSc: $17,500.
 Some international graduate students may be eligible for external funding.

 (Northampton, MA): The Biological Sciences Master’s Program is fully funded: accepted students receive a tuition waiver and an academic year stipend in exchange for work in the department as a teaching fellow assisting with laboratory courses.
 Students are also eligible for summer stipends and research support.

 (Williamsburg, VA): Most of our graduate students are funded by a teaching assistantship.
 Students who pursue an MS degree receive summer support from their advisors’ grant funds and, for those holding a teaching assistantship, from W&M. Other financial aid to students may involve faculty grants or part-time employment on an hourly basis in the department.

 (Birmingham, AL): Stipends and Fellowships are available for qualified graduate students from a variety of sources, both federal and local.
 The Department of Biology awards Graduate Teaching Assistants (GTAs) to qualified students, providing an initial annual stipend of $18,000 (MS) as well as student health insurance and tuition remuneration.

-University of Florida, MS in Biology (Gainesville, FL): The Department will provide teaching assistantships to all students who do not receive fellowship support or research assistantships for the expected duration of the program, assuming the student continues to make timely and satisfactory progress in the program.
+(Gainesville, FL): The Department will provide teaching assistantships to all students who do not receive fellowship support or research assistantships for the expected duration of the program, assuming the student continues to make timely and satisfactory progress in the program.
 Assistantships over the 9-month academic year come with stipends of $12,600 – $18,000 plus a tuition waiver and health insurance.

 © Victoria Johnson 2020, all rights reserved